 The waterway is one piece of a bigger corridor.
 It sits inside a northern Amazon axis running from the Pacific port of Paita to the jungle towns of Yurimaguas and Santa Rosa, a bundle of thirty-five projects worth some eight point seven billion dollars.

 There is already proof the route can work.
-Earlier this year the first multimodal shipment from Brazil, soybean meal from the state of Roraima, reached the Peruvian river port of Yurimaguas, validating the corridor in practice for the first time.
+Earlier this year the first multimodal shipment from Brazil, soybean meal from the state of Roraima, reached the Peruvian river port of Yurimaguas, validating the corridor in practice.

 For foreign investors, the appeal is the bigger map.
 Combined with the new Chinese-built Chancay port near Lima, a working river link to Brazil would give South American exporters another path toward the Pacific and on to Asia.